tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/data_types_struct.md

 It is however expected that they are read and written by atomic operations.
 This means that the data storage shall be "locked" while the items of the struct are read, preventing changes to happen while reading/writing the items.

-Structs shall be defined in a separate tree.
-This means that signal definitions and types cannot exist in the same files.
+Structs shall be defined in a separate tree intended for definition of datatypes only.
+This means that signal definitions and struct definitions cannot exist in the same files.
-Tooling must thus accept one (or more) parameters for specifying type definition(s).
+Tooling must thus accept one (or more) parameters for specifying datatype definition(s).
 The tree must have a branch as root, i.e. it is not possible to have a struct as root.

-The top level types file(s) (e.g. `vss_types.vspec`) can refer to other type files similar to the [top VSS file](https://github.com/COVESA/vehicle_signal_specification/blob/master/spec/VehicleSignalSpecification.vspec).
+The top level datatypes file(s) (e.g. `vss_types.vspec`) can refer to other datatype files similar to the [top VSS file](https://github.com/COVESA/vehicle_signal_specification/blob/master/spec/VehicleSignalSpecification.vspec).
-It is possible to specify that multiple type files shall be used, but all types must belong to the same root.
+It is possible to specify that multiple datatype files shall be used, but all datatypes must belong to the same root.
 This means if the first file defines `A.B`, then the seconds file can define `A.C`, but not `X.Y` as that would result in two roots (`A` and `X`).